yangjeep/yangjeep.github.io/README.md

 Or, simply, **if you are a recent grad, show me your potential, learning skills, you get a chance!**
 More detail could be found at: **[Our hiring website](http://ottcisco.ca)**

+## Toys I'm playing with lately
+- Airtable: just getting started... not sure how it goes yet...

 ## Recent Reading
 - About coding/engineering best practices at Google, or maybe in the future, my team.
     - [Google Engineering Practices on code-review](https://github.com/google/eng-practices)
     - [Medium: The best code review feedback I've ever received](https://medium.com/better-programming/the-best-code-review-feedback-i-ever-received-43313a503517)

 ## Useful Stuff
 There are couple tools I recently crave/love.